CurlyPurple/musical-genius/README.md

 * Add a friends (Entourage) feature where you can add users to your group and personally recommend them songs
 * You can add a song directly from the song show view
 * You can sort songs according to artist, mood, or rank
+* Duplicates of songs dont show up in index view